mikro-orm/mikro-orm/docs/docs/events.md

 - `@AfterDelete()` is fired right after the record gets deleted from database and it is unset from the identity map.

+> `em.upsert()` and `em.upsertMany` cannot fire the create/update hooks, as we don't know if the query is an insert or update, those methods offer their own hooks - `beforeUpsert` and `afterUpsert`.

 > `@OnInit` is not fired when we create the entity manually via its constructor (`new MyEntity()`)

 > `@OnInit` can be sometimes fired twice, once when the entity reference is created, and once after its populated.
 To distinguish between those we can use `wrap(this).isInitialized()`.

-### Upsert hooks

-`em.upsert()` and `em.upsertMany` cannot fire the create/update hooks, as we don't know if the query is an insert or update, those methods offer their own hooks - `beforeUpsert` and `afterUpsert`.
-The `beforeUpsert` event might provide a DTO instead of entity instance, based on how you call the upsert method.
-You can use the `EventArgs.meta` object to detect what kind of entity it belongs to. `afterUpsert` event will always receive already managed entity instance.

 ## Limitations of lifecycle hooks